cypherpunk-academy/2064/en/040_2064_Fortunato.md

 You know, it's not really worth it anymore.
 The money's right, but it's not enough fun.
 It's become so industrial.
-They throw tons of the stuff at you, you can order it on the internet directly from the field, you have no risk anymore, but there is no real friendship anymore, is no longer necessary, everything is professional.
+They throw tons of the stuff at you, you can order it on the Internet directly from the field, you have no risk anymore, but there are no real friends anymore.
+It is no longer necessary, everything is professional.
 And that's boring.
 No, I'm trading more and more valuable goods now: Information.
 Big data.
 Great thing, I'm telling you.
 I do in individuals and companies, and there everything: whereabouts, bank details, correspondence, pictures, movies.
 In real time and the whole history.
-In addition, suggestions for blackmail and bribery opportunities.
+Besides, suggestions for blackmail and bribery opportunities.
 I don't care who.
 I have 230 million individuals in my database.
-Do you want the private e-mails from the next president of the United States?
+Do you want private e-mails from the next president of the United States?
 No problem.
 No problem.

 I already knew your data in the courtroom.
 A sensor told me you were outside the door.
 You're in my database...
 But you're wondering how I know where you are.
 You don't have smartphones.
 Funny, isn't it?
 No problem for me.
-When it comes to whereabouts, I have a specialty, almost a monopoly: "I not only have GPS, but also RFID."
+When it comes to whereabouts, I have a specialty, almost a monopoly: "I not only have GPS but also RFID."

 Sigur: "RFID?
 This is used for payment and access control.
-I don't have an RFID chip on me, neither to pay, nor to get in anywhere.
+I don't have an RFID chip on me, neither to pay nor to get in anywhere.
 How are you gonna locate me with that?"

 Fortunato pulled out a small sheet of paper with a QR code.